A roof over our heads.

 If you’re crafting a new build that you plan to enjoy for decades to come, spending a little more upfront for high quality and low maintenance materials will pay off.
 Likewise, if you’re continuing your family’s legacy in a historic home or on a family property, choosing a higher-cost- but higher value- material like slate shingling can bring out your home’s stately beauty.

-However, if you’re replacing the roof on your starter home and think you’ll be moving in a few years, you’ll want to balance your current budget with finding an option that will add to your home’s resale value.
+Replacing the roof on your starter home and think you’ll be moving in a few years?
+You’ll want to balance your current budget with finding an option that will add to your home’s resale value.

 Here are the five most common roofing materials requested by our clients at Martin Carpentry- and how to choose the best for your home.